-- Students must maintain a cumulative GPA of at least 2.0. - Students must achieve a course grade of at least "C" (80) in each nursing course and at least "C" in each non-nursing course to progress through the Nursing AAS degree. - The clinical portion of designated nursing courses is evaluated as "Pass/Fail."
-A student who does not meet the clinical learning outcomes will fail the course. - Students may take some general education courses with nursing courses.
-Students are eligible for progression to the next semester at the conclusion of each course in the program based on successful completion of the prerequisite and co-requisite courses. - Students who fail any two nursing courses or are not successful after two attempts (withdraw or fail) in the same course may not continue in the Nursing program. - Students may enroll in only one clinical nursing course at a time - Students who fail clinical based on any aspect of professional behavior will not be eligible for re-admission.
+- A student must maintain a cumulative GPA of at least 2.0. - A student must achieve a course grade of at least "C" (80) in each nursing course and at least "C" in each non-nursing course to progress through the Nursing AAS degree. - The clinical portion of designated nursing courses is evaluated as "Pass/Fail."
+A student who does not meet the clinical learning outcomes will fail the course. - A student must take identified general education courses either prior to, or concurrent with, nursing courses in the identified semester.
+A student is eligible to progress to the next semester based on successful completion of the prerequisite and co-requisite courses. - A student who fails any two nursing courses or is not successful after two attempts (withdrawal or fail) in the same course may not continue in the Nursing AAS. - A student may enroll only in the courses listed in his/her qualified semester. - A student who fails clinical based on any aspect of professional behavior will not be eligible for re-admission.
 Application to the Reynolds Practical Nursing program may be at risk.

-PROGRESSION STATUS: Reynolds has entered into an implied contract with all accepted Nursing program students via the Reynolds catalog.
+PROGRESSION STATUS: Reynolds has entered into an implied contract with all accepted Nursing AAS students via the Reynolds catalog.
 The catalog indicates that once accepted into the Nursing program a student can complete the program within two years, assuming the student attends four consecutive semesters.
 (Summer is a session, not a semester.)
 Continuation in the program is conditional upon those factors identified in the "Progression through the Program" statement.